 Today, it’s hard to understand what all the fuss was about.
 How can sounds be seditious, and why should we even care?
 Lecturer and concert pianist Rachel Franklin looks at several once-controversial musical works and the uproars, scandals, and even brawls they inspired during their times.

 Examine why Mozart’s delightful The Marriage of Figaro was considered almost treasonous by the Austrian aristocracy.
 Did Beethoven’s Fidelio, with a political prisoner as a protagonist, promote revolution?
 In 1899, performances of Sibelius’s beautiful and highly patriotic “Finlandia” were threatened by the country’s ruling Russian authorities.
 The 1913 Paris premiere by the Ballets Russes of Le Sacre du Printemps, set to Stravinsky’s daringly modern score, ignited yells, jeers, and fisticuffs among its well-dressed (and confused) audience.
 And is the mordant “Mack the Knife” from The Threepenny Opera by Kurt Weill and Bertolt Becht a song that celebrates a murderer?

-British-born Franklin has been a featured speaker for organizations including the Library of Congress and heard on NPR, exploring intersections among classical and jazz music, film scores, and the fine arts.
+British-born Franklin has been a featured speaker for organizations including the Library of Congress and NPR, exploring intersections among classical and jazz music, film scores, and the fine arts.

 - Once registered, patrons should receive an automatic email confirmation from CustomerService@SmithsonianAssociates.org.

 - Separate Zoom link information will be emailed closer to the date of the program.
 If you do not receive your Zoom link information 24 hours prior to the start of the program, please email Customer Service for assistance.

 - View Common FAQs about our Streaming Programs on Zoom.